AndyClifton/andyclifton.github.io/_posts/2021-03-04-accessibility.md

 ## Other approaches
 What do you use?
 If you have any suggestions, please get in touch!

-Alternatively, there are a bunch of questions on the [`accessibilty` tag](https://tex.stackexchange.com/questions/tagged/accessibility) on tex.stackexchange.com that need some answers :)
+Alternatively, there are a bunch of questions on the [`accessibility` tag](https://tex.stackexchange.com/questions/tagged/accessibility) on tex.stackexchange.com that need some answers :)